 In 2015 I was proposing Personas as pre-sales support for part of a sales team as a new way to use SAP that was much better than the SAPGUI.
-(Personas is now dead by the way).
+(Personas is now dead, by the way).
 Why does Gartner not discuss the failure of Personas?
-Personas has almost the same marketing as Fiori.
+Personas have almost the same marketing as Fiori.

 Gartner Praises Hasso Plattner’s Philanthropy

-The article goes on to praise Hasso Plattner for his philanthropic donations to the Hasso Plattner School of Design.
+The article praises Hasso Plattner for his philanthropic donations to the Hasso Plattner School of Design.
 (Interestingly, they don’t point out Hasso Plattner’s “philanthropic donations” to Gartner itself) Then Gartner discusses how Fiori should be seen as a culmination of his commitment to this high-minded principle or that high-minded principle.
 I teared up at one point!
 It’s all very captivating until you realize that Gartner is being paid per word.

 First, I don’t see what any of this has to do with Fiori’s real prospects.
-Secondly, once again, these paragraphs (which I do not include so as not to provide too much of Gartner’s content) seem like they were coordinated with SAP’s PR department.
+Secondly, once again, these paragraphs (which I do not include to provide too much of Gartner’s content) seem like they were coordinated with SAP’s PR department.